HyperLink-YT/Sheep-Raider-Uncompressed-Music/README.md

 Replace the WAV files found in the Musics folder.

-Game by Infogrames Lyon House.
+Game by Infogrammes Lyon House.